 London to York

 Ermine Street, connecting London to York, was one of the major Roman routes through England, and remains a key route in modern times.
-Those eager to retrace Roman journeys can add Bishopsgate as the official start of their Roman road trip.
+If you're wanting to retrace this Roman journey, you should start at Bishopsgate.
 Here, parts of the original road can be found in the now very trendy neighbourhoods of East London, including Shoreditch and Stoke Newington.

 Moving north from the capital, Ermine Street largely follows the modern-day A10 and sections of the A1, a route that passes important Roman towns and cities, including Royston, Godmanchester and Lincoln.
-Those dreaming of exploring the charms of the cathedral city of Lincoln can add historic sites such as the Newport Arch of Roman North Gate, Lincoln Castle, and the Medieval Bishop’s Palace to their century-spanning itinerary.
+If you’re dreaming of exploring the charms of the cathedral city of Lincoln, add historic sites such as the Newport Arch of Roman North Gate, Lincoln Castle, and the Medieval Bishop’s Palace to your century-spanning itinerary.

 Exeter to Lincoln

-For a lengthy Roman road trip across Britain, visitors can dream of driving the longest remaining Roman road, the Fosse Way.
-Built to connect Exeter to Lincoln, it is possible to drive almost end to end on what were once the original Roman roads, passing a selection of spectacular scenery and historic sites along the way…
+For a lengthy Roman road trip across Britain, dream of driving the longest remaining Roman road, the Fosse Way.
+Built to connect Exeter to Lincoln, it is possible to drive almost end-to-end on what were once the original Roman roads, passing a selection of spectacular scenery and historic sites along the way…

 Exeter, a gem of Britain’s southwest, is the Fosse Way’s starting point.
-Those planning a history-themed road trip can begin by exploring Exeter Cathedral and the city’s medieval underground passes, or by following the city wall trail - parts of the wall are almost 2,000 years old.
+Begin this history-themed road trip by exploring Exeter Cathedral and the city’s medieval underground passes, or by following the city wall trail - parts of the wall are almost 2,000 years old.

 Next on this route, Bath boasts several historic attractions that no Roman road trip should be without.
-Brimming with places to explore, eager visitors can dream of tracing historic footsteps through the Roman Baths, one of the best-preserved Roman sites in the world.
+Brimming with places to explore, imagine tracing historic footsteps through the Roman Baths, one of the best-preserved Roman sites in the world.
 Another ancient settlement stop-off is the Cotswold town of Cirencester, a spot that makes dreaming of visiting a Roman amphitheatre a reality.
-Delve further into British history at the nearby Rodmarton Manor, a great historic house and garden of the Arts and Crafts movement.
+Look forward to delving further into British history at the nearby Rodmarton Manor, a great historic house and garden of the Arts and Crafts movement.